cssnr/stack-deploy-docs/docs/docs/inputs.md

 ### prune

-Prune dangling images.
+Prune services that are no longer referenced.
 Set to `true` to enable.

 _See the [stack deploy Options](https://docs.docker.com/reference/cli/docker/stack/deploy/#options) for more details._